 Your next step:

-Contact Lynn Bradley today for a FREE Consultation.
-She or her paralegal Charolette will arrange a time for you to talk with Lynn, either on the phone or in person.
+Contact Lynn Bradley today .
+She or her paralegal, Charolette, will arrange a time for you to talk with Lynn, either on the phone or in person.
 There is no charge for the consultation.
 Know your rights!
-Stand up, let’s fight!
+Let’s stand up and fight together.

 Direct Contact Information: